schooltool-project/schooltool-book/source/individual-setup.rst

     $ sudo service schooltool-2008 stop
     $ sudo service schooltool-2008 start

-Note that there can be a delay between when you issue the start command and when SchoolTool's web interface is accessible.
+Note that there can be a delay of 30 seconds to a minute between when you issue the start command and when SchoolTool's web interface is accessible.

 Changing the Management Password
 --------------------------------